-The Red Cross receives donations from multiple sources: financial donors, blood donors, in-kind donations, and, again, we don’t track fundraising and management and general expenses for each type of donation separately.
+The Red Cross receives donations from multiple sources: financial donors, blood donors and in-kind donations; we don’t track fundraising and management and general expenses for each type of donation separately.
 Despite our many services, we are one organization.
 We are classified by the Internal Revenue Service as a single 501(c)(3) charitable organization with one overall financial statement and tax return.

 One of our top priorities is to be cost-conscious.
 We try to keep our fundraising and management and general costs low so we can spend more on people who urgently need our services.
 We are regularly looking for ways to streamline, consolidate operations and reduce expenses.
-We use volunteers (nearly 314,000 nationwide) to keep costs low.
+We use volunteers every day (approximately 300,000 nationwide) to keep costs low.

-An independent audit firm validates our expenses, and we post our audited financial statements and our Form 990 tax return on our website in their entirety.
-We are accredited by the Better Business Bureau’s Wise Giving Alliance.
+We post our independently audited financial statements and our Form 990 tax return on our website in their entirety.
+In addition, we are accredited by the Better Business Bureau’s Wise Giving Alliance.